zdrazil/node-api/README.md

 ## Unsolved problems

 - [ ] No real security measures are implemented.
 - [ ] Authentication and authorization are very basic and insecure.
+We're using a hardcoded secret for JWT and a simple token-based authentication scheme.
 - [ ] Performance and caching are not considered.
 - [ ] No logging or monitoring.
 - [ ] There is some rudimentary error handling, but I didn't spend much time on it.